 The monks engage in a variety of work and ministries.
 The principal ministry is the ministry of hospitality.
 Additional ministries include offering retreats, spiritual direction, teaching, assisting at local parishes and chaplaincies.
 Periods of common and private prayer, manual labor and study are intertwined, giving the entire day the character of Divine Praises.

 The junior monk makes triennial (simple vows) binding for three years.
-This is a commitment to live-out his monastic vows with fidelity and fervor.
-SOLEMN VOWS
+This is a commitment to live out his monastic vows with fidelity and fervor.

 Upon acceptance for solemn profession, he becomes a full member of the monastic community and the Chapter.
-These final vows are for life.
-The monk makes a lifelong commitment to live the commands of the Gospel through fidelity to the monastic vows of obedience, stability and ongoing conversion of life.
+In professing solemn vows, the monk makes a lifelong commitment to live the commands of the Gospel through fidelity to the monastic vows of obedience, stability and conversatio morum (ongoing conversion of life).